Currently Enrolling

 The goal in this study is to define the course of the retinal degeneration in persons with ZSD.
 The results will provide new information on the retinal disease as well as to design and test new vision therapies for ZSD.
 The results will help to:

-- determine the best time to treat the retinal disease progression
+- Determine the best time to treat the retinal disease progression

 - Define how to monitor the effects of treatment in future therapy trials

-- Provide information on vision loss in ZSD to physicians, patients and caregivers (e.g. a more accurate prediction for the rate of vision decline).
+- Provide information on vision loss in ZSD to physicians, patients and caregivers (e.g., a more accurate prediction for the rate of vision decline)

-The study is open to individuals with ZSD of any age (infancy through adulthood) that have or are expected to develop retinal degeneration.
+The study is open to individuals with ZSD of any age (infancy through adulthood) who have or are expected to develop retinal degeneration.
 Participants will have their eyes and vision assessed each year for five years, as well as blood collected to measure peroxisome functions.
-They will need to travel to Montreal to participate, and each visit will last 1-2 days.
+They will need to travel to Montreal or Rochester to participate, and each visit will last 1-2 days.
 There will be a pre-study virtual interview to determine what vision tests are possible for each participant.
 Assistance with travel and accommodation costs available.
 Participation is voluntary and you can withdraw at any time.
 Not participating or withdrawing will in no way alter any treatment the patient is currently receiving.

 August 17, 2012